crypto-com/chain-desktop-wallet/README.md

 ```
 yarn build
 ```
-Builds a web distributable build of the repository.
+Builds an optimized web distributable output for the repository.
 The final output build should be ready to be deployed like any normal react web app